 Dendrites and manganese forms

-A dendrite (see A in the image above) is a group of crystals that grows in a complex, branching pattern.
+A dendrite (see A and B in the image above) is a group of crystals that grows in a complex, branching pattern.
 Because of this, they are commonly mistaken for plant fossils.
 Dendrites are made up of many small crystals, which form together along long cracks in a rock.
 The crystals are most often formed by manganese oxide minerals, so dendrites tend to be black or another dark colour.

 As dendrites form along cracks, their form is three-dimensional, extending into the rock as well as across a surface.
 Dendrites also cross bedding surfaces.
 This differs from plant fossils, which are normally two-dimensional, formed only on a bedding plane surface.
 A dendrite’s form is also more complex and less organised than that of leaves.